ONE: “What part of ‘second’ don’t you understand?”

 Or maybe Stemberger is simply still pining for a candidate with George W. Bush’s intellectual heft.
 Continue reading Take Five (Big Wet Kisses of Death edition)

-Shortly after Reince Priebus was elected to replace Michael Steele as Chairman of the Republican National Committee, Birther Movement founder Orly Taitz told reporters that she has already been in touch with RNC headquarters and has submitted a . . . → Read More: BREAKING: Birthers Question Legitimacy of New GOP Chair
+Shortly after Reince Priebus was elected to replace Michael Steele as Chairman of the Republican National Committee, Birther Movement founder Orly Taitz told reporters that she has already been in touch with RNC headquarters and . . . → Read More: BREAKING: Birthers Question Legitimacy of New GOP Chair